 Description

-30-minute Low FODMAP Thai peanut noodles feature whole-grain brown rice spaghetti, lean ground turkey, and colorful FODMAP-free veggies tossed in a Thai-inspired peanut sauce.
+30-minute Low FODMAP Thai peanut noodles feature whole-grain brown rice pasta, lean ground turkey, and colorful low FODMAP veggies tossed in a Thai-inspired peanut sauce.

 Ingredients

-- ½ cup low FODMAP broth (I use prepared Fody Foods Low FODMAP Vegetable Soup Base)
+- ½ cup (120 ml) low FODMAP broth (I use prepared Fody Foods Low FODMAP Vegetable Soup Base)

-- 1 medium red bell pepper, stem and seeds removed and thinly sliced
+- 1 medium (120 g) red bell pepper, stem and seeds removed and thinly sliced

-Optional garnishes: Sliced green onion tops (green parts only), finely chopped unsalted peanuts
+Optional garnishes: 4 tablespoons sliced green onion tops (green parts only), 4 tablespoons finely chopped unsalted peanuts

 Instructions